-Workday Tips Watch and listen to the "Building Your Schedule in Workday: From the Perspective of a Roosevelt Fellow" Video.
-In this video a Roosevelt Fellow peer advisor shows you how to build your schedule in Workday, add classes, and officially register.
-Class Search Filters: When using the class search tool on Workday, you will be able to filter your search by: - Academic department - Section status (open, waitlist, closed courses) - Course tags - Delivery mode (in-person, online, hybrid) - Meeting patterns (class days/times) Course tags are very useful to search for requirements within a major, or search for courses that satisfy a Brandeis Core requirement.
+When using the class search tool on Workday, you will be able to filter your search by: - Academic department - Section status (open, waitlist, closed courses) - Course tags - Meeting patterns (class days/times) Course tags are very useful to search for requirements within a major, or search for courses that satisfy a Brandeis Core requirement.
 For example, if you wanted to find courses that satisfy the Creative Arts (CA) requirement, you would type "CA" in the box and select "General Education requirements - Creative Arts."
 Request a prerequisite override.
 If you have already fulfilled a stated prerequisite (through a qualifying AP score, for example) and would like a faculty member to override the prerequisite for a course, you can request an override on Workday.
 Claiming External Credit A combined maximum of four courses (16 credits) from external sources may be applied toward the 128 credits needed for graduation at Brandeis.
 Use the Registrar's website to review external credit policies and charts for qualifying scores.
 External sources include: Advanced Placement/ International Baccalaureate Exams A-Level French Baccalaureate Fall/spring pre-matriculation college coursework not needed for high school graduation Fall/spring courses for students on a health deferral or gap year If you intend to use your AP/IB scores for placement/credit, you must have your scores sent to Brandeis.
 (Our College Board code is 3092) Questions?
 Email transfer@brandeis.edu or visit the Registrar's Office Website How can I check if my AP/IB scores have been received?
 See if your scores have been received by logging into Workday and clicking on the cloud icon at the top right to view your profile.
 From your profile, click on "Academics" in the left sidebar.
 The External Records tab will appear if your AP scores have been sent to Brandeis.
 Once received, how can I claim my AP/IB scores?
 Once your scores are on Workday, you can have them officially applied to your Brandeis record by emailing transfer@brandeis.edu.
 Once claimed, you'll see them on the Transfer Credit tab under Academics on Workday.
 Note: you can choose to forgo applying AP/IB credit to get a stronger foundation in a subject.
 If I took college courses in high school, how do I know if those credits will count toward my Brandeis degree?
 College courses taken while in high school can be used for external credits if a B- or better was earned, and the course did not count towards high school graduation.
 More information on this as well as the petition process to get these credits onto your Brandeis record is located on the Registrar's Office website.
-Placement Testing Placement tests are not required for all students.
-They are important if you need to determine the appropriate starting level for a course/s you wish to take or want to test into a higher level of a course.
-There are several subjects that have placement tests. - You should utilize these tests early, before the start of registration. - You should be in touch directly with the academic departments should you have any specific questions regarding the test or your readiness to take a course in that subject area.
+Placement Testing Placement tests are not required in all subjects.
+Students are expected to complete the writing assessment (refer to page 12) and the math placement.
+For other subjects, placement tests are important if you need to determine the appropriate starting level for a course/s you wish to take or if you want to test into a higher level of a course. - You should utilize these tests early, before the start of registration. - You should be in touch directly with the academic departments should you have any specific questions regarding the test or your readiness to take a course in that subject area.
 Subjects utilize placement tests: